 ...
 Or be placed onto a flat extension roof, another shallow low roof or garage roof as along as:

 - the roof is close enough for the parents to easily find their young

 - the roof is not encroaching on other gulls rearing their young

-- the baby gull is not too young and not going to be too exposed
+- the roof is not too exposed and the baby not too young.

 Every year thousands of gulls fall off roof tops across the Southeast of England, and it is impossible for them all to come into care as the money and resources does not exist to do so.
 Rescue organisations do as much as they can within their budgets and balancing it against the rest of the work they have to undertake.
 However, every year the facilities become full and a limit is reached.
 Please do not take offence if you are asked to try and get the bird off the ground or take it somewhere as East Sussex WRAS along with all the organisations are only small and have a limited number of volunteers and resources and cannot help everyone as there just aren't enough hours in the day.